As an Amazon Associate I earn from qualifying purchases

-If you have a KitchenAid stand mixer, you can purchase a relatively inexpensive grinding attachment that can be purchased on Amazon under $50.
+If you have a KitchenAid stand mixer, you can purchase a relatively inexpensive grinding attachment that can be purchased on Amazon for around $50.
 We are pretty impressed with it.
-The grinder attachment is easy to assemble, dismantle and clean.
+The grinder attachment is easy to assemble, dismantle, and clean.
 It has a very consistent grind with the use of a coarse or fine grind metal die.
 You will want to use the coarse grinding die for grinding hamburgers.

 #3 GRINDING THE MEAT: How to grind chunks of meat into burgers